iainctduncan/papers/source/features_usage.rst

 The call to **listen** takes arguments for the inlet, type of incoming message, and the handler function, where the type of incoming message can be one of: integer, float, symbol, or list.
 The handler function must be a single-arity function as it always receives its arguments as a single bundled list.
 This allows handlers to be generic and also allows the same handler to be registered for multiple types of message.
+An incoming Max list message made of Max symbols will be treated as a list of incoming quoted symbols.
+(Experienced Lisp programmers can think of these as being automatically quoted arguments.)
 It is up the handler to unpack the arguments from the list passed in.

 Below is an example of defining a listener for a message consisting of an integer, and